We earn commissions from brands listed on this site, which influences how listings are presented.

 Visit Site

 Babbel is an affordable platform that offers video and audio based learning for 14 languages.
-You can subscribe to a basic digital curriculum or purchase a Babbel Live subscription for unlimited access to live, instructor-led courses.
 The learning experience is tailored to your level of expertise and the amount of time you can commit to learning the new language daily.

 Babbel’s pricing is competitive, priced slightly lower than competing app Rosetta Stone for a similar product offering.
 If you are learning multiple languages, you may find Babbel less economical, as each new language requires the purchase of a new subscription.